 At this point, you will owe the finance company £28,000 plus interest and fees – let’s call it a nice round £30,000.
 This is your debt, and it needs to be repaid.
 Until it is repaid in full, the car remains the property of the finance company.

 To repay this debt, you will have three to four years of monthly payments and then a balloon payment.
-In this example, that would probably mean monthly payments of £400-£500 and a balloon payment that’s probably anywhere from £10,000 to £15,000.
+In this example, that would probably mean monthly payments of £400-£500 and a balloon payment that’s probably somewhere between £10,000 and £15,000.

-The key to a PCP is that the finance company offers a guaranteed (minimum) future value that is equal to the balloon amount.
+The key to a PCP is that the finance company offers a guaranteed (minimum) future value to cover the balloon amount.
 That means you can give the car back at the end of the agreement, or part-exchange it with a car dealer on another vehicle, instead of paying off the balloon.
 However, that only applies at the end of the agreement, not during the agreement.

 A PCP is designed to work out neatly if you run it for the full term of the contract.
 If you want to settle up early and get rid of your car, it’s not so simple.
 You will probably find you have a negative equity problem thanks to the car’s depreciation.

 What are depreciation and negative equity?

 From the moment you drive off in your new (or used) car, it starts losing value.
-This is called depreciation.
-It happens much faster early on, and then slows down the longer you keep the car.
-This is because the price you pay for a car from a dealer will include the cost of the car plus the dealer’s costs and profit margin, plus a large dose of VAT if it’s a new car.
+This is called depreciation, shown in the blue line below.
+The car loses value more quickly early on, because the price you pay for a car from a dealer will include the cost of the car plus the dealer’s costs and profit margin, plus a large dose of VAT if it’s a new car.
 Over time, the rate of depreciation starts to slow, which you can see as the blue line starts to flatten out.

-Negative equity is what you get when you owe the finance company more than what your car is worth, and on a PCP you spend almost all of your time in negative equity.
-Even if you were able to sell your car (and usually you’re not allowed to because it’s not yours to sell), the money you got for it wouldn’t cover your debt.
+Negative equity is what you get when you owe the finance company (the settlement, in red) more than what your car is worth (the value, in blue).
+On a PCP, you spend almost all of your time in negative equity.
+Even if you were able to sell your car (and legally it’s not yours to sell), the money you would get for it wouldn’t cover your debt.

 What does that mean if I want to settle early?